Hans-Lambda/exercise_solutions/Projects/DCI_Python_Notes/virtual_environment.md

 * pip install -e . : pip will look in the current folder for a python package to install in the current virtual environment

 * pip freeze : will show all packages installed in the current installation
+* pip freeze > FILE_WITH_REQUIREMENTS.txt : will write all installed packages to txt

 * example : pip install -i https://test.pypi.org/simple/ Be-A-Man
 * upgrade : pip install -i https://test.pypi.org/simple/ Be-A-Man --upgrade